lalitb/opentelemetry-rust/opentelemetry-user-events-logs/examples/README.md

 * `ProviderName` and `EventKeyword` can be changed using Exporter configuration.
 * These settings decide the tracepoint names and where events go.
-* OpenTelemetry SDK will automatically create a tracepoint for each of the 5 levels (Critical, Error, Warning, Info, Verbose).
+* OpenTelemetry SDK currently creates a tracepoint for each of the 5 levels (Critical, Error, Warning, Info, Verbose).
 * In future, the `EventKeyword` would be mapped to the unique events sent by the application.

 ### How to configure: